lockss/lockss-rtd-portal/docs/migration/upgrading1-dnf.rst

-This operating system uses :program:`dnf` for package management.
-Run the following command as ``root``:
+This operating system uses Dnf for package management.
+Run the following Dnf command:

 .. code-block:: shell